Development of the Research Proposal

-Close coordination with OSP is necessary to ensure that all needed approvals are obtained and that submission deadlines are met.
+Close coordination with OSP is necessary to ensure that all needed approvals are secured prior to submission deadlines.
 The following are the steps to receiving AUC's approval on submitting the proposal:

-OSP will review the proposal with respect to the University policies and regulations, the sponsor's application guidelines, and other regulations as applicable.
-They will communicate its feedback and will also advise on whether other kinds of approvals are needed for example Institutional Review Board (IRB) and CAPMAS Policy.
+- OSP will review the proposal with respect to the University policies and regulations, the sponsor's application guidelines, and other regulations as applicable.
+They will communicate their feedback and will also advise on whether other kinds of approvals are needed for example Institutional Review Board (IRB) and CAPMAS Policy.

-Once the minimum requirements are satisfied, OSP will prepare the Proposal Approval Form (PAF) and route the PAF for approvals using an electronic grants management system (COEUS).
+- Once the key requirements are satisfied, OSP will prepare the Proposal Approval Form (PAF) and route the proposal for securing AUC internal approvals using an electronic grants management system (COEUS).
 AUC's scope of work and budget along with any pertinent documents will also be included.
-The PAF typically summarizes the project's pertinent information including the principal investigator's contact information; the sponsor's contact information; the project title; the funding amount requested from the sponsor; the amount cost-shared by AUC; information on AUC's utilized facilities; conflicts of interest; IRB approvals; and involved faculty members' level of effort and how that will be supported.
+The PAF typically summarizes the project's pertinent information including the principal investigator's contact information; the sponsor's contact information; the project title; the funding amount requested from the sponsor; the amount cost-shared by AUC; information on AUC's utilized facilities; conflicts of interest; IRB approvals; and involved faculty members' level of effort.

 - Once the PAF is generated, it will be circulated for approvals according to the following set hierarchy: